 - 1. The CMHC must be an extension of Primary Project and support its overarching goals and objectives. - 2.
-For continuing applicants, the school district must contribute at least \$5,000 or one-fourth (whichever is greater) of the total amount of state funds requested to the PMHP budget. - 3.
+For continuing applicants, the school district must contribute at least \$5,000. - 3.
 The district may meet the requirement of providing a CMHC by continuing to offer activities that meet the description above. - 4.
 The district must provide evidence that the CMHC uses an approach and/or practices that are known to be evidence based or research based. - 5.
 The school(s) should have a building-based team or committee to coordinate and monitor Primary Project and related programs.
 Ideally, this should be an existing team.